juxt/bidi/README.md

 ## Composeability

-As they are simply nested vectors, route structures are highly composeable.
+As they are simply nested data structures (strings, vectors, maps) route structures are highly composeable.
 They are consistent and easy to generate.
 A future version of bidi may contain macros to reduce the number of brackets needed to create route structures by hand.

 ## Extensibility